 In a small number of families, one parent has an 18p deletion.
 If a parent has a deletion, there is a 50% chance that they will have a child with 18p-.

 In some families, the deletion of 18p results from a more complicated chromosome rearrangement in a parent, such as a translocation.
 In this situation, the likelihood that another child would have a chromosome change depends on what type of rearrangement the parent has and which chromosomes are involved.

 If you have questions about the implications of a chromosome change for other family members, we recommend contacting a genetics provider.

 For Additional Information

 The information provided here is general information based on the literature as well as the experiences in the Chromosome 18 Clinical Research Center.
-However, every person with distal 18q- is different.
+However, every person with 18p- is different.
 Therefore, this information should not replace professional medical advice, diagnosis, or treatment.
 If you have questions or concerns, you may find it helpful to talk with a clinical geneticist or genetic counselor.
 You can locate a genetics provider at one of these sites:

 Awaad Y, Munoz S, Nigro M (1999): Progressive dystonia in a child with chromosome 18p deletion, treated with intrathecal baclofen.
 J Child Neurol 14: 75-77.